virgiawan/yog2a-melanoma-web/README.md

 This web application has been built using Fusionjs.
 Please refer to [Fusionjs Documentation](https://fusionjs.com/docs/overview) to see more details.

-Please check this running web application: [Melanoma Web App](http://34.101.76.215:8080/)
+Please check this running web application: [Melanoma Web App](http://34.101.76.215:8080/) For model that's used in this applocation you can find here [Melanoma Model](https://github.com/virgiawan/yog2a-melanoma)